 Average hourly pay

-The main facts and figures show that:
+1. Main facts and figures

-in the last 3 months of 2016, the average (mean) hourly pay for all employees was £13.69
+- the average hourly pay for White employees was £11.87

 2. Things you need to know

 What the data measures